1 What does a Virtual Coffee Break Mean?

-These virtual coffee sessions are refreshing as they divert the minds of the employees from their daily work and make for excellent virtual coffee break ideas.
+These virtual coffee sessions are refreshing as they divert the minds of the employees from their daily work and make for fun and growth-based virtual coffee break ideas.

-I’ve taken sculpting classes before and decided to teach what I’d learned in the last skill-swapping session.
+One of us had taken sculpting classes before and decided to teach what they learned in the last skill-swapping session.
 It was enjoyable for both the team and me.
-In return, I learned the basics of French from one of my colleagues who is well-versed in 3 non-English languages.
+In return, We also learned the basics of French from one of my colleagues, who is well-versed in 3 non-English languages.

 2.10 Host a Pet Show

 Animal lovers and pet parents will bask in an opportunity to share their beloved pets on-screen with them for a virtual coffee break.
 Send an invite out and ask those who have pets if they’d like to have their furry (or non-furry) friend participate in a virtual pet show.
 Let employees introduce their pets, tell the story of their adoption, show photos, narrate funny incidents, and showcase their tricks.